youngkd/MSPSP-InstLib/README.md

 We note that in each data file the number of activities (denoted *n*) does not include the dummy start and end activities.
 So n=20 corresponds to a total of 22 activities.

+For a detailed description of the format within any one DataZinc file we refer you to `.\format-description.pdf` (*to be completed*).

 ## Instances

 All instances can be found in the `instances\` directory.
 The instances are divided into two primary sets, which are further divided into a total of five subsets.